scbeom/ctv_tutorial/pages/overview/ov_preprocessing.md

 ---

 {% include tip.html content="If you already have the same format data, ignore this section and go to the next step." %}
-{% include important.html content="Each preprocessor is temporary provided and will be moved into the integrated main code in stages after optimization." %}

 ## Cell Tracking Challenge (CTC) format